albertattard/java-boot-camp/docs/09-generics/05-variance.md

 }
 ```

-[Variance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) defines how subtyping between containers types (lists), or methods' types (parameters and return values) relates to subtyping.
-In Java, arrays are covariant while generics are invariant.
+[Variance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) defines how subtyping between containers types (collections or generic types), or methods' types (parameters and return values) relate to subtyping.

 There are four types of variance that effect the behaviour of generics.

 1. [Invariance](#invariance)
 1. [Covariance](#covariance)